Friday, November 8, 2024

 One of the two power transformers in the A12.
 I would guess that the 210V windings are used to bias the vacuum tubes.
 The 46.5V 2.5A windings are powering the power amplifier.

-The preamp board.
+The tube preamp board.
 The tubes are located inside the metal box at the top of the image.
 It looks like there are 4 cables and 4 screws that have to be removed to take the preamp board out and to access the tubes.
 The metal cover over the tubes is soldered to the circuit board.

-The preamp board appears to be held down by 4 screws, one of which is seen near the center of this image.
+The tube preamp board appears to be held down by 4 screws, one of which is seen near the center of this image.
 The other boxed area is one of the two shellacked nuts that hold the tube hold-downs in place.

 The small HDMI board sits on top of the larger digital input/DAC board.